zhihaozhangim/zhihaozhangim.github.io/_posts/2018-08-19-IgniteFitness.markdown

 Project Demo

-This web application has been deployed to Firebase Hosting [Link](https://fitness-tracker-47d8a.web.app/)
+This web application has been deployed to Firebase Hosting.
+[Link](https://fitness-tracker-47d8a.web.app/)